mingdw/rcc-stake-mall-fe/README.md

 A blockchain-based token staking mall system where users can stake tokens to earn rewards and exchange them for virtual goods in the marketplace, providing convenient, fast, and secure transactions.

+> **Note**: This project is currently under development.
+Some features are still being implemented.
+Continuous updates are planned for the future.
+Your star on this repository is a great encouragement for our ongoing efforts.
+Welcome to join us in building this project together!

 ## Table of Contents

 - [Features](#features)